Carnivora

 These powerful owls weigh up to 6 pounds, and their claws can generate 500 psi of pressure per square inch.

-Documented cases have surfaced of great horned owls attacking black bear cubs under 15 pounds in North America, highlighting the savage technique owls can employ as carnivores.
+Documented cases have surfaced of great horned owls attacking black bear cubs under 15 pounds in North America, highlighting the savage technique owls can employ as carnivores

 Swooping down from treetops, they score direct hits with their back talons, then carry prey using wing momentum to lift off.
 Though rare interactions, the scenarios illustrate what eats bears spans not just formidable apex predators but also deception ambush hunters like owls.